eteohx/EEG_cocktail_decoding/README.md

 Sample code and data for simple auditory attention decoding from EEG in the context of a two-speaker cocktail party paradigm

-Experiment:
+## Background

+Can we decode the talker to which someone is attending based on their brain (EEG) signals?
-Subjects were played audio clips in which there were two simultaneous talkers.
+An experiment was conducted: Volunteers were played audio clips in which there were two simultaneous talkers.
 They were tasked with attending to one of the two talkers.

-Auditory Attention Decoding Steps:
+## Auditory Attention Decoding Steps

 (1) Training: EEG of the subject listening to n-1 audio clips was regressed onto the acoustic envelope of the attended talker
     using regularised linear regression (mTRF toolbox)